 If you use a debit card for most of your purchases, you need to be extremely diligent about keeping track of your account balance.
 If you overcharge by a few dollars (or even a few hundred), your card may not be declined.
 The bank may allow your charge to go through, and then hit you for one or more overdraft fees of up to $34 a piece.
 These fees will quickly add up to more than a credit card would charge in interest if you revolved a small balance from one month to the next.

-Hopefully many banks will follow Chase and Bank of America’s lead and reduce these fees and or give people the option of opting out of overdraft protection (so if you don’t have enough money in your account to make a purchase, your debit card will simply be declined).
+Hopefully, many banks will continue reducing these fees and/or allowing people to opt out of overdraft protection (so if you don’t have enough money in your account to make a purchase, your debit card will simply be declined).
 Embarrassing, yes, but far less costly.

 5. Rewards and Services

 Many credit cards offer cash-back or other rewards programs, as well as services like warranties on big purchases and rental car insurance.
-Until recently, debit cards did not, although debit cards with these perks are starting to appear.
+Most debit cards do not (although some debit cards with these perks are starting to appear).
 I put this “debit card danger” last because I think it’s the least compelling reason to choose credit cards over debit cards.
 For most of us, the rewards we earn on our annual card purchases might add up to $100.
 If we carry a balance on a credit card, however, finance charges quickly eat up any rewards we might receive.